superfly/docs/reference/regions.html.md

 yul|Montreal, Canada
 yyz|Toronto, Canada             	| ✓

+&#42; You can host your apps in any region; "Gateway" regions also have WireGuard gateways, through which you connect to your organization's private network.

 ## _Discovering your Application's Region_

 You can see the list of Fly.io regions any time with [`fly platform regions`](https://fly.io/docs/flyctl/platform-regions).